Teaching Traveling: Welcome to Mandy Littlefield, an American teacher whose passion for Britain was enriched by a vacation to London!

 TT: What fueled this obsession with Britain?

 M: My husband and I went to London for our honeymoon in 2008.
 It was an experience we will never forget.
-The trip was a wedding present from my in-laws, and we stayed in a lovely little place called the Kensington Rooms Hotel.
+The trip was a wedding present from my in-laws, and they found the most beautiful place to stay in London.
+They booked a room at a lovely little place called the Kensington Rooms Hotel.

 We were within walking distance of Kensington Palace and its famous Round Pond, Hyde Park, and Buckingham Palace.
 We hopped onto the famous Underground to get to other places such as the National Gallery and Westminster Abbey.